test-results-reporter/test-results-reporter.github.io/docs/extensions/report-portal-analysis.md

 ## Notes

-Acronyms and colour codings are similar to ReportPortal
+Acronyms and color codings are similar to ReportPortal.

+::: tip

 🔴 PB - Product Bug